Waqasii/ImageGelleryBackend/README.md

 ## Database Configuration

 The app uses a PostgreSQL database.
-To configure the database, update the following settings in your Django project's `settings.py` file:
+To configure the database, you will have to create the DB by using pgAdmin and then update the following settings in your Django project's `settings.py` file:

 ```python
 DATABASES = {